 During his time in Vietnam, he has become one of the most reliable service members in the 38th Air Rescue and Recovery Squadron.
 His commanding officer, Major Maurice Kessler, called him:

 “One of a special breed.
 Alert and always ready to go on any mission.”

-He was killed in action on April 11, 1966, during the rescue mission in a battle near Cam My, 35 miles east of Saigon.
-The Joint Rescue Center dispatched two Huskies from Detachment 6 to extract a half-dozen or more Army casualties pinned down and surrounded by Vietcong.
-Upon reaching the site of the ambush, he was lowered through the trees to the ground where he attended to the wounded before having them lifted to the helicopter by cable.
+On April 11, 1966, he was killed in action during the rescue mission in a battle near Cam My, 35 miles east of Saigon.
+The Joint Rescue Center dispatched two Huskies from Detachment 6 to extract a half-dozen Army casualties pinned down and surrounded by Vietcong.
+Upon reaching the ambush site, he was lowered through the trees to the ground, where he attended to the wounded before having them lifted to the helicopter by cable.
 After six wounded men had been flown to an aid station, the two U.S. Air Force helicopters returned for their second load.

-As one of the helicopters lowered its litter basket to Pitsenbarger, who had remained on the ground with the 20 infantrymen still alive, it was hit by a burst of enemy small-arms fire.
+One of the helicopters lowered its litter basket to Pitsenbarger, who had remained on the ground with the 20 infantrymen still alive; a burst of enemy small-arms fire hit it.
 When its engine began to lose power, the pilot realized he had to get the helicopter away from the area as soon as possible.
-Instead of climbing into the litter basket so he could leave with the helicopter, Pitsenbarger elected to remain with the Army troops under enemy attack and he gave a “wave-off” to the helicopter which flew away to safety.
+Instead of climbing into the litter basket so he could leave with the helicopter, Pitsenbarger elected to remain with the Army troops under enemy attack, and he gave a “wave-off” to the helicopter, which flew away to safety.
 With a heavy mortar and small-arms fire, the helicopters couldn’t return to rescue the rescuer.